-Ask your boss to provide information and resources for how employees can reduce their carbon footprint through commuting to work.
+Ask your supervisor to provide information and resources for how employees can reduce their carbon footprint through commuting to work.
 Set up a carpool system, or provide funding for employee use of public transportation.
 Create a bike share program, and implement bike racks outside the office so employees can easily bike to work.
 Also, look into reducing overall business travel by meeting up with partners remotely.

 5. Create a Green Team

 Want to get other coworkers involved in your business’s sustainability efforts, even from home?
 Create a green team!
 Your green team will be the forerunners of sustainability and will encourage other coworkers to make pledges and set goals to uphold eco-friendly practices at work and at home.
 Generate challenges that involve reducing personal work waste, host monthly education sessions on sustainability topics such as how to properly reuse and recycle, or organize business-wide campaigns like Bike to Work Day or vegan week.

 Although many are working remotely from home right now, it is never too late to take sustainable business initiatives.
 Take this time with your team to map out your long-term sustainability goals.
 Let’s all embrace the future of green business together!